 The award will be made annually to a tenure-track faculty member in the College of Earth and Mineral Sciences.

-- The qualifications, experience and past performance of the proposer
+- Qualifications, experience and past performance of the proposer

-- The adequacy of facilities and equipment to accomplish the research
+- Adequacy of facilities and equipment to accomplish the research

 - 2017: Peter Heaney